jonathanolson/slither/notes/patterns.md

     - How to think of highlander?
   -
   - [defer] Nonzero (or 2+) crossing type - compute possible paths
   -
+  - [defer] Rule reduction using BinaryPatternSolver-like handling (apply rules)
+    - PatternRule.withRulesApplied with BinaryRuleCollection(!)
+      - WE NEED a "bail out condition" (like, either if FULLY SOLVED, or if when checking redundancy "we reached our pattern")
+      - BinaryRuleCollection.matchXXX( targetFeatureSet, embedding, ruleIndex )
+  -
   - !!!!!!!!!
   - !!!
 Find all embeddings of a specific (shared) patternboard in a board-pattern-board